rahul-swar07/NodeJS-basics/README.md

 - nvm ls-remote ——> gives a list of all the available node.js version options available for your system

 Node Modules
+One file can be executed inside another file using the require method.
+Some properties of one file can be executed inside another file by usingg exports method and receiving that method into an object via require method.

 What is NPM ?